takuoki/google-calendar-sync/README.md

 cp .env_sample .env
 ```

-2. Build and push image to Artifact Registry.
+2. Build and push the image to Artifact Registry.

 ```sh
 make build
 ```

-3. Deploy API to Cloud Run.
+3. Deploy the API to Cloud Run.

 ```sh
 make deploy